 Under this approach, regulators promote regulated firms to develop their self-regulation.
 After that, the self-regulation of the regulated firms is enrolled directly into the regulatory process for supervision.

-Regulators achieve the regulatory aims by relying heavily on the regulated firms' self-regulation (11, 23).
+3 Regulators achieve the regulatory aims by relying

 The meta-regulatory approach is the most appropriate and collaborative form of regulation in the regulatory regime (12).
 This approach immensely helps the regulators and the regulated firms to work together in practice.
 However, the general focus of meta-regulation is given on the roles of rationality and morality or normative control to ensure the public interest.
 However, this normative approach of meta-regulation is criticized in the regulation scholarship (24).
 The potential differences among individuals, including moral and cultural differences, are much responsible for the ineffectiveness of such normative approach.
-Therefore, a system-based approach of meta-regulation is advocating as an alternative to the normative approach (24, 25).

-In an alternative approach of meta-regulation, regulators follow both a system-oriented approach and a performance-oriented approach in its design (8,11).
+Therefore, a system-based approach of meta-regulation is advocating as an alternative to the normative approach In an alternative approach of meta-regulation, regulators follow both a system-oriented approach and a performance-oriented approach in its design (8,11).
 Under the system-oriented approach, regulators focus on regulated firms' systems and processes rather than prescribing rules and regulations to comply.
-Thus, the internal control regulated firms' svstems management process are the main aspects of the system-based approach.
+Thus, the regulated firms' internal control systems and management process are the main aspects of the system-based approach.
 Contrarily, regulators focus on the performance and outcome of the regulated firms under the performance-oriented approach.
 Here, regulated firms are allowed to decide their best choices to achieve their targeted objectives.
 They also have the freedom to design their system in a cost-effective way (11).